-This may sound a bit strange, but I happen to love cleaning.
+Perhaps this may sound strange, but I love cleaning.
 There’s something about it that’s just very therapeutic and calming to me.
-It’s often said that our physical surroundings are a reflection of our inner state of mind.
-And I know for myself that when I’ve properly cleaned and organized my bedroom, kitchen, living room, bathroom, etc., I always feel more mentally alert and on top of things.
+It’s often said that our physical surroundings are a reflection of our inner state of mind, and I know that when I’ve properly cleaned and organized my bedroom, kitchen, living room, bathroom, etc., I always feel more mentally alert and on top of things.

-Of course, part of the reason that I enjoy cleaning so much is that I get to use natural products that smell good and don’t pollute my indoor environment.
-Just as I savor eating healthy vegan food because I know it’s not only delicious, but that it’s good for me, I love cleaning with natural products because they both smell amazing and contain no harmful chemicals.
+Part of the reason that I enjoy cleaning so much is that I get to use natural products that smell good and don’t pollute my indoor environment.
+Just as I savor eating healthy vegan food because I know it’s not only delicious, but that it’s good for me, I love cleaning with natural products because they both smell good and don’t contain harmful chemicals.

-With spring upon us, it seemed like a good time to share a round up of my favorite cleaning products.
-But first, I must belabor the imperative of using natural products instead of un-natural products.
-Because as straightforward as it may seem to many of us that natural products are the way to go, the vast majority of folks are fairly oblivious to the hazardous effects of using mainstream cleaning products.
+Before I round up of my favorite cleaning products, I must belabor the imperative of using natural products instead of un-natural products.
+Because as straightforward as it may seem to many of us that natural products are the way to go, the vast majority of people are fairly oblivious to the hazardous effects of using mainstream cleaning products.

 Maybe they assume, as I did before I switched to all natural cleaning and beauty care products, that someone somewhere is overseeing the hundreds of chemicals that find their way into the marketplace, and making sure that they’re safe.